COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 2. **Empower** people to build applications that assist residents, start businesses around those applications, and contribute to the overall **economic development** of the City.
 3. **Empower** consumers of City data-based applications to have the most up-to-date, accurate and relevant information at their fingertips.
 4. Allow City employees to be more **efficient** and innovative by allowing them to get data from other departments more quickly and in an easily consumable format.
-5. Be recognized globally as a leader in the space.
+5. Be recognized globally as a city government that reflects and supports the innovation of our surrounding community.

 ## Open Data Program Goals
 1. Increase data literacy within the City and with those who interact with the City.
     * There are various levels of understanding of what are data, metadata, Open Data, etc.
-2. Manage data like an asset, formalizing existing oversight and ownership.
+2. Manage data as an asset, formalizing existing oversight and ownership.
     * Take existing data management and responsibility structures, build on them and formalize them to create a robust data management program that would prevent data duplication and rework, as well as ensure sustainability of Open Data release.
 3. Release data to the public via a strategic and predictable process.
     * Data releases must account for a multitude of factors including communications with stakeholders, data integrity, personally identifiable information (PII), and ensuring that we describe and release data in a way that meets Open Format specifications.